sachinsenal0x64/backstripe/README.md

 Stripe Checkout Session to grab Payment information (Decrypted and kind of reverse engineered version)

 🔓 You have the ability to decrypt the checkout URLs and restore them to their original form.
+(ENCRYPT + DECRYPT)

 ## 🧾 The NutShell